(Global Research Projects: 1, 2)

-My lab and Prof. M. Scranton's lab have focused on microbial dynamics, biogeochemistry and transformations of organic materials transported through the redoxcline (transition between oxic and anoxic waters).
-We are particularly keen to understand processes that control carbon cycling, such as chemoautotrophic production, within the redoxcline.
+My lab and Prof. M. Scranton's lab have focused on microbial dynamics, biogeochemistry and transformations of organic materials transported through redoxclines (transition between oxic and anoxic waters).
+We are particularly keen to understand processes that control carbon cycling, such as chemoautotrophic production.
 The reasons being that chemoautotrophic carbon fixation is quantitatively significant to the food web and processes occurring in this layer also control cycling of other globally-important elements, such as nitrogen and sulfur.
 In addition to our times series program, my lab with colleagues from Woods Hole Oceanographic Institution added an NSF-sponsored Metagenomics and Metatranscriptomics project in 2013 to the CARIACO core program, focusing on how genes and transcripts from Bacteria, Archaea and Protists change with the geochemical seascape.
 In my lab, we combine traditional microbial ecological and geochemical measurements with modern molecular techniques, such as ssu rRNA libraries, terminal restriction fragment length polymorphism (T-RFLP), fluorescent in situ hybridization (FISH), and quantitative PCR of functional genes, to unravel the interplay between chemical gradients, elemental cycling and microbial population dynamics.
-Beyond being intrinsically fascinating, the Cariaco Basin serves as a model for other oxygen-impoverished water columns (e.g., the Black Sea, the Baltic and Mediterranean Deeps, Boundary Oxygen Minimum Zones, Gulf of Mexico "Dead Zone", Long Island Sound, and fjords), which are becoming more widespread geographically as human populations grow eutrophying their watersheds and as climate changes.
+Beyond being intrinsically fascinating, the Cariaco Basin serves as a model for other oxygen-impoverished water columns (e.g., the Black Sea, Baltic and Mediterranean Deeps, Boundary Oxygen Minimum Zones, Gulf of Mexico "Dead Zone", Long Island Sound, and fjords), which are becoming more widespread geographically as human populations grow eutrophying their watersheds and as climate changes.